-Access the [Reset All] screen.
+- Access the [Reset All] screen.

-- Choose [Reset All], and then press the without the control of the co - Restore default settings. - Press the ♠ buttons to choose [OK], and then press the (button. - Default settings are now restored.
+- Choose [Reset All], and then press the the button.

+- Restore default settings.

+- Press the ♠ buttons to choose [OK], and then press the ( button.

+- Default settings are now restored.

 The following functions are not restored to default settings.